 The Proposed Project is not located along an officially designated State Scenic Highway and will not be visible from the nearest eligible State Scenic Highway (SR-76).
-However, Valley Center Road is identified as a County-designated Scenic Highway in the Open Space and Conservation Element of the County of San Diego General Plan (County of San Diego 2014).
-The Proposed Project construction and operation will result in minor changes to the Rincon Government Center site.
+However, Valley Center Road is identified as a County-designated Scenic Highway in the Open Space and Conservation Element of the County of San Diego General Plan (County of San Diego 2017a).
+The Proposed Project construction and operation will result in minor changes to the HRSC site.
 Views of construction activities and construction equipment throughout the construction period may temporarily degrade the visual character of the area.
 However, as no nighttime construction work is anticipated to take place, construction of the Proposed Action will not be a source of nighttime light or glare.
-Overall, the limited project size and short-term duration of construction would reduce the impact of construction on visual resources in the area to a less than significant level.
+Overall, the limited project size and short-term duration of construction would reduce construction activity impacts to visual resources in the area to a less than significant level.

-During operation, the BESS will be mostly concealed from view by containment within white modular storage cabinets that will be partially blocked by landscaping and parked vehicles.
-However, the new carport PV canopies over the existing parking lot will be visible to passing motorists along Valley Center Road and to residents of neighboring residential dwellings.
+During operation, the BESS will be mostly concealed from view by containment within storage cabinets that will be located approximately 600 feet north of the HRSC main casino/hotel building and partially blocked by parked vehicles.
+However, the new carport PV canopies over the existing parking lot will be visible to passing motorists along Valley Center Road, Arviso Road, and North Resort Drive, as well as to residents of neighboring residential dwellings and guests in the 21-story casino hotel.
 These canopies will also be a new source of glare in the area.
-However, the size of the canopies will be significantly smaller than the neighboring Rincon Government Center Building, and any potential adverse impact will be mitigated by the visually permeable design (using canopy posts rather than walls).
-The solar PV panels will be affixed to the top of the canopies and will not be angled, so light will be reflected upwards, not to the side, reducing the possible impact of glare in the area.
+However, the size of the canopies will be smaller than the existing solar PV ground-mounted array north of the HRSC northern parking lot, and any potential adverse effects will be minimized by using canopy posts rather than walls.
+The existing HRSC northern parking lot will be reconfigured to facilitate a south-facing orientation for the PV modules.
+The existing parking lot lighting will be demolished, and new parking lot lighting will be installed on the carport structural steel.
 Finally, the Proposed Action has been designed in conformance with the aesthetic preferences of the Rincon Band.
-Under the Proposed Action, no significant adverse impacts to visual resources will occur.
+Under the Proposed Action, less than significant adverse impacts to visual resources will occur.